developer-academy-unina/Workshop-Fun-with-SpriteKit/README.md

 You should have some preliminary knowledge about SpriteKit to be able to go through this activity.

 ## ArcadeGameTemplate
-This project is at the core of the activity and is used to complete all the steps demonstrated in it.

-The template is super simple and provides:
-* Three different states: Main Menu, Playing and Game Over
-* Customizable screen for instructions
-* Game Logic layer separated from the Game Scene
-* Scoring system by points and time

 <p align="center">
     <a href="#" alt="Version">